How to create and manage private pages in WordPress

 Restrict access to pages based on user roles

-For that, you can use a different plugin such as the Ultimate Member.
-This plugin creates a membership section in your WordPress site.
-Hence, you automatically have the content lock aspect, without the hassle of modifying the WordPress protected pages.
+For that, you can use a different WordPress plugin such as the Ultimate Member.
+This plugin creates a membership section on your WordPress site.
+Hence, you automatically have the private content aspect, without the hassle of modifying the WordPress protected pages.

 Once you install and activate it, this nice little box is shown below your content section:

 Then, once you use it, this content is going to work like your WordPress private pages, but better.
 The Ultimate Member plugin allows different content level access, as well as teasers.
-Therefore, it’s a quick way to lock down content, and still, peak your users’ interest.
+Therefore, it’s a quick way to lock down content, create members-only pages, and still, get your users’ interest.
 It’s also possible to lock down entire categories.
-You can do that in the quick edit, or in the category edit screen.
+You can do that in the quick edit, or the category edit screen.

 Restrict access to pages based on paid memberships